openstack/ironic/doc/source/dev/notifications.rst

 The notifications that ironic emits are described here.
 They are listed (alphabetically) by service first, then by event_type.
+All examples below show payloads before serialization to JSON.

 ------------------------------
 ironic-conductor notifications